About the (in)equivalence between holonomic versus non-holonomic theories of gravity: Frames

 where $\tensor{\Lambda}{^b_{a'}}(x)$ is the inverse matrix of $\tensor{\Lambda}{^{a'}_b}(x)$.

-We finally conclude this section with two remarks: i) the above discussion, of course, is not at all unfamiliar.
-Equations \eqref{eq:holonomic-frame-transf-rule} and \eqref{eq:holonomic-coframe-transf-rule} are nothing but the transformation rules of covariant and contravariant coordinate vectors, respectively, exhaustively discussed in many, if not all, introductory books in GR and differential geometry.
-We chose to repeat it here, albeit shortly and perhaps in a more modern fashion, in order to emphasize certain aspects of holonomic frames that we deem important to what is to come.
-Equations \eqref{eq:lorentz_frames_transf} and \eqref{eq:lorentz_coframes_transf} should also look familiar since they are pretty similar to the transformation laws that the 1-form veilbein $e^a(x)\equiv \tensor{e}{^a_\mu}\left(x\right)dx^\mu$ and its inverse field obey.
-However, the relation between $\tau^a(x)$ and $e^a(x)$ is a bit more subtle than just an equality, which leads us to the second remark; ii) these structures just described are that of vector bundles over $X$ \cite{trautman1970}.
-We will enter in more details about this in Section \ref{sec:geometric_picture}.
-But, for the moment, we will blindly use the fact that the non-holonomic group $SO(1,n-1)$ can be enlarged to a non-holonomic $GL(n,\mathbb{R})$ without compromising any aspect of the discussion above, including the validity of the equivalence principle.
-This allow us to extend our discussion in Section \ref{sec:gravities} to very general theories of gravity - not just GR or its torsional extensions.
-To emphasize this change, capital latin letters represents non-holonomic $GL(n,\mathbb{R})$ indexes while greek letters stay exclusively to holonomic $GL(n,\mathbb{R})$ ones.
+We finally conclude this section with two remarks: (i) the discussion above is very familiar.
+Equations~\eqref{eq:holonomic-frame-transf-rule} and~\eqref{eq:holonomic-coframe-transf-rule} are nothing but the transformation rules of covariant and contravariant coordinate vectors, respectively, exhaustively discussed throughout the literature.
+Equations~\eqref{eq:lorentz_frames_transf} and~\eqref{eq:lorentz_coframes_transf} should also look ordinary --- very similar to the transformation laws that the 1-form \textit{vielbein} $e^a(x)\equiv \tensor{e}{^a_\mu}\left(x\right)dx^\mu$ and its inverse field obey.
+However, the relation between $\tau^a(x)$ and $e^a(x)$ is a bit more subtle than just an equality, which leads us to the second remark; (ii) these quantities and relations belong to vector bundle structures over $X$~\cite{trautman1970}.
+We enter in more details about this in Section~\ref{sec:geometric_picture}.
+For the moment, we blindly use the fact that the non-holonomic group $SO(1,n-1)$ can be enlarged to a non-holonomic $GL(n,\mathbb{R})$ without compromising any aspect of the discussion above --- including the validity of the equivalence principle.
+This allows to extend the discussion in Section~\ref{sec:gravities} to very general theories of gravity --- not just GR or its torsional extensions.
+To emphasize this change, capital Latin letters represents non-holonomic $GL(n,\mathbb{R})$ indexes while Greek letters stay exclusively to holonomic $GL(n,\mathbb{R})$ ones.